-Walleye and sauger are more similar to each other.
-Find out how people can tell the difference between the two in my article, Walleye vs Sauger – What’s The Difference?
-Let’s Compare.
+Sauger may be more similar.
+Find out how people can tell the difference between the two in my article, Let’s Compare.

-The costs for fresh fish will vary depending on how the fish are caught and where they are sold.
-When purchasing any fish, be sure to check the label to see if it is wild-caught or farm raised.
-Therefore, which is costs more, walleye or cod?
+The costs will vary depending on how they are caught and where they are sold.
+When purchasing, be sure to check the label to see if it is wild-caught or farm raised.
+Therefore, which is costs more?

 Walleye cost more per pound than cod.
 The average cost for fresh walleye fillets is $18.65 per pound.
 The average costs for fresh cod fillets are $12.99 per pound.

-I checked online at Walleye Direct and found the following prices:
+To conduct more original research, I checked online and found the following prices: